Hot FM

 By Sarah Ejang

-The UCSATP’s primary goal is to elevate agricultural practices while ensuring a rapid and effective response to crises or emergencies that may arise within the agricultural sector.
+The primary goal of UCSATP is to enhance agricultural practices while ensuring a rapid and effective response to crises or emergencies affecting the sector.
+MAAIF is committed to promoting sustainable farming methods and improving infrastructure to support these efforts.